-The performance of the method is assessed by a number of criteria, which are computed using, for each scenario, 100 Monte Carlo samples.
-Specifically, the accuracy of the precision matrix estimation is measured through the mean squared error
+\bt{The performance of the methods is assessed by a number of criteria, which are computed using, for each scenario, 100 Monte Carlo samples.
+Specifically, the accuracy of the precision matrix estimation is measured through the mean relative Frobenius error:

-while the recovery of the sparsity pattern is quantified by the area under the ROC curve (AUC), where each point of the curve corresponds to the sensitivity and specificity of edge selection at a specific $\gamma_1$-value.
-Finally, the performance in terms of functional imputation is evaluated through the mean relative reconstruction error:
+whereas the graph recovery property is evaluated by the area under the ROC curve (AUC), where each point of the curve corresponds to the sensitivity and specificity of edge selection at a specific value of the tuning parameter $\gamma_1$.
+The performance in terms of curve reconstruction is evaluated through the mean relative reconstruction error:

-which compares observed and reconstructed curves over the domain.
-Each configuration is replicated over $250$ Monte Carlo samples.

-We compare the proposed approach with the univariate imputation method of \citet{Kraus}.
-In this competing procedure, each component of the multivariate Gaussian process is imputed independently, that is disregarding cross-sectional dependences.
-For the method, we use the same FPCA-derived basis of our proposed estimation procedure, so that differences in performance can be attributed exclusively to the estimation step rather than to discrepancies in basis expansions.
-After imputation, the joint graphical lasso estimation procedure is applied on the imputed data to estimate the precision matrices, as in the M-step of our proposed method.
+Finally, the computational cost of the proposed procedure is evaluated through the wall-clock elapsed time.}